 explore the possibility of an informal settlement.

-A pre-hearing conference may also serve as a forum to resolve discovery issues, determine the hearing schedule, or resolve other issues relevant to the hearing (for example, whether a witness may testify by telephone).
+A pre-hearing conference may also serve as a forum to resolve discovery issues, determine the hearing schedule, address the hearing process, logistics and organization of proceedings or resolve other issues relevant to the hearing (for example, whether a witness may testify by telephone or virtually, the need for a stenographer and/or interpreter at the hearing, and other matters associated with the rights of parties at a hearing).

 The pre-hearing conference can also provide an excellent opportunity for a party who does not have an attorney to learn more about the hearing process and the expectations of the particular Hearing Officer.